NERC-EDS/API4AI/guidelines/croissant.md

 As mentioned above, the initial idea was to have an OGC API hosted by a **pygeoapi** instance.
 This API would serve a Croissant specification from a dedicated endpoint, leveraging pygeoapi’s JSON-LD support, while also providing access to the data referenced in the Croissant specification.

 However, due to limitations in the customisation options available within **pygeoapi**, adding an additional endpoint was not feasible (at least not without subverting existing plugin support).
-As a workaround, an additional **OGC link** (which is supported by pygeoapi’s configuration) was added which would link to a Croissant specification hosted elsewhere.
-This Croissant specification, in turn, referenced data served by **pygeoapi** via a CQL endpoint/query.
+As a workaround, an additional **OGC link** (which is supported by pygeoapi’s configuration) could be added which would link to a Croissant specification hosted elsewhere.
+This Croissant specification, in turn, could reference data served by **pygeoapi** via a CQL endpoint/query.

+> Please note that incorporating JSON objects within the flat database table structure required by **pygeoapi** may restrict the available CQL operations and limit the ability to retrieve results in CSV format.

 While not ideal, this approach at least demonstrates how Croissant can be used alongside OGC APIs.
 If these APIs were designed to  support Croissant specification endpoints (as they do for **openapi** specification endpoints which deliver very similar information), they could serve as self-contained sources for both ML metadata and data delivery.